marklogic-community/corb2/README.md

 * XCC-PORT (Required if XCC-CONNECTION-URI is not specified)
 * XCC-DBNAME (Optional)

-### Custom Inputs to XQuery modules
+### Custom Inputs to XQuery or JavaScript Modules
 Any property specified with prefix (with '.')
 URIS-MODULE,XQUERY-MODULE,PRE-BATCH-MODULE,POST-BATCH-MODULE,INIT-MODULE, will be set as an external variable in the corresponding XQuery module (if that variable is defined as an external string variable in XQuery module).
+For JavaScript modules the variables need be defined as global variables.

 **Examples:**
-URIS-MODULE.maxLimit=1000 (Expects an external string variable _maxLimit_ in URIS-MODULE XQuery)
+URIS-MODULE.maxLimit=1000 (Expects an external string variable  _maxLimit_ in URIS-MODULE XQuery or global variable for JavaScript)
-XQUERY-MODULE.startDate=2015-01-01 (Expects an external string variable _startDate_ in XQUERY-MODULE XQuery)
+XQUERY-MODULE.startDate=2015-01-01 (Expects an external string variable _startDate_ in XQUERY-MODULE XQuery or global variable for JavaScript)

-### Adhoc Tasks
+### Adhoc Modules
-Appending "|ADHOC" to the name of a module will cause the .xqy module to be read off the file system and executed in MarkLogic without being uploaded to Modules database.
+Appending "|ADHOC" to the name or path of a XQuery module or "|ADHOC-JAVASCRIPT" to the name and path of JavaScript module will cause the module to be read off the file system and executed in MarkLogic without being uploaded to Modules database.
 This simplifies running CoRB jobs by not requiring deployment of any code to MarkLogic, and makes set of CoRB2 files and configuration more self contained.

-INIT-MODULE, URIS-MODULE, XQUERY-MODULE, PRE-BATCH-MODULE and POST-BATCH-MODULE can be specified adhoc by adding prefix '|ADHOC' at the end.
-Adhoc XQuery remains local to the CoRB and not deployed to MarkLogic.
-The xquery module should be in its named file and that file should be available on the file system, including being on the java classpath for CoRB.
+INIT-MODULE, URIS-MODULE, XQUERY-MODULE, PRE-BATCH-MODULE and POST-BATCH-MODULE can be specified adhoc by adding prefix '|ADHOC' or "|ADHOC-JAVASCRIPT" for JavaScript at the end.
+Adhoc XQuery or JavaScript remains local to the CoRB and not deployed to MarkLogic.
+The XQuery or JavaScript module should be in its named file and that file should be available on the file system, including being on the java classpath for CoRB.

 **Examples:**
 PRE-BATCH-MODULE=adhoc-pre-batch.xqy|ADHOC (adhoc-pre-batch.xqy must be on the classpath or in the current directory)
-XQUERY-MODULE=/path/to/file/adhoc-transform-module.xqy|ADHOC (module file with full path in the file system)
+XQUERY-MODULE=/path/to/file/adhoc-transform-module.xqy|ADHOC (xquery module file with full path in the file system)
+URIS-MODULE=adhoc-uris.sjs|ADHOC-JAVASCRIPT (Adhoc JavaScript module in the classpat or current directory)

 ### Encryption
 It is often required to protect the database connection string or password from unauthorized access.
 So, CoRB optionally supports encryption of entire XCC URL or any parts of the XCC URL (if individually specified) such as XCC-PASSWORD.